 The validity of the Inyo mule deer (O. h. inyoensis) is questionable.

 The desert mule deer, also known as the burro mule deer, is sometimes referred to as O. h. crooki, but O. h. eremicus is considered the correct name.
 The specimen type of this subspecies is a hybrid of the mule deer and the white-tailed deer (Odocoileus virginianus).
+These hybrids are rare in the wild, but are more common locally in west Texas.
+Many claims of observations of wild hybrids are not legitimate, as identification based on external features is complicated.
+The hybrid survival rate is low, even in captivity.

 Although most of the mule deer’s subspecies are not threatened, the Cedro Island subspecies (O. h. cerrocensis) is considered to be Vulnerable on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, as of 1988.
 This subspecies is in danger of becoming extinct because its densities are very low on the island where it occurs and poaching and predation by feral dogs are high.

-In western North America, the mule deer occurs from Alaska and Western Canada through the Rocky Mountains and Western Plains States of the United States south to the Peninsula of Baja California, Cedros Island, Tiburon Island and Northwestern Mexico.
+In western North America, the mule deer occurs from Alaska and western Canada through the Rocky Mountains and western plains states of the United States, south to the Peninsula of Baja California, Cedros Island, Tiburon Island and Northwestern Mexico.

 The eastern edge of the usual range extends from southwestern Saskatchewan through central North and South Dakota, Nebraska, Kansas, and western Texas.